Heaters Heaters — How Do Pool Heaters Work? Complete Guide to Pool Heating

 When you activate your gas heater, several components work together in sequence.
 The gas control valve opens, allowing fuel to flow into the combustion chamber.
 An electronic ignition system or pilot light ignites the gas, creating a controlled flame.
 This flame heats a series of copper or cupro-nickel heat exchanger coils.

 Pool water is pumped through these heated coils by your circulation system.
-As water flows through the heat exchanger, it absorbs thermal energy from the hot metal surfaces, raising its temperature by 3-5 degrees per pass.
+As water flows through the heat exchanger, it absorbs thermal energy from the hot metal surfaces, raising its temperature with each pass (actual temperature rise depends on heater capacity and flow rate).
 The heated water then returns to your pool through the return lines.

 A built-in thermostat monitors water temperature and cycles the heater on and off to maintain your desired temperature setting.
-Most gas heaters can raise pool temperature by 1-2 degrees per hour, making them ideal for quick heating when needed.
+Safety components including pressure relief valves and high-limit switches protect against overheating and excessive pressure.
+Gas heaters can typically raise pool temperature efficiently (actual rate depends on heater BTU output, pool volume, and ambient conditions), making them ideal for quick heating when needed.

 Electric Pool Heaters: Resistance Heating